dhis2/training-docs/content/android/tg_exploreandroidapp.md

 ### Rendering Options

-In 2.8 version the rendering options have been expanded to include horizontal and vertical radio buttons, checkboxes and toggles for any value type.
+In 2.8 version and above the rendering options have been expanded to include horizontal and vertical radio buttons, checkboxes and toggles for any value type.

 ### Working List